List of Marvel Comics characters: T: Supreme Power version

 In Supreme Power, Tom Thumb is one of a number of convicts who volunteer to act as test subjects for a military experiment, which causes him to shrink to less than one inch high.
 He joins the government's Squadron Supreme program, and he enters counseling to deal with the trauma of being trapped in a capsule during one mission.

 This version of the character apparently died along with the rest of his universe when it collided with another reality.

 Heroes Reborn version

 In the 2021 Heroes Reborn timeline, Tom Thumb is a member of the Secret Squadron.
 This version resembles the original version of Tom Thumb with the size-shifting abilities of the Supreme Power version.
 During the fight with the Siege Society, Tom Thumb is subdued by Hawkeye.
-Following the fight with the Siege Society, Tom Thumb's arm is in a sling as he, Nighthawk, and Blur mourn the deaths of their fallen comrades Amphibian, Arcanna Jones, Blue Eagle, and Golden Archer.

 Tomazooma

 Tomazooma is a character appearing in American comic books published by Marvel Comics.
 Created by Stan Lee and Jack Kirby, it first appeared in Fantastic Four #80 (November 1968).

 Tomazooma is a gigantic robot designed to resemble a Native American deity of the Keewazi people.
 The Red Star Oil Company built the robot to frighten the Keewazi into giving up their oil-rich land.
 Tomazooma fought Wyatt Wingfoot and the Fantastic Four, who defeated it.

 When next seen, Tomazooma had been rebuilt into a cuckoo clock being used at a Bar With No Name.
 The Reanimator then built Tomazooma back to its original specifications.
 When the New Warriors attack the Reanimator, Nova blows a hole through Tomazooma's chest.